jossifelefteriadis/Christmas-Memory-Game/README.md

 # Christmas Memory Card Game
-The classic game we all loved to play as younger kids - Memory, but with a Christmas theme.
+The classic game we all loved to play as kids - Memory, but with a Christmas theme.

 No backend implemented.
 The whole game is built in JavaScript with class declarations.